cocos/cocos-docs/en/asset/label-atlas.md

 ## Using LabelAtlas asset

 It's quite simple to use the **LabelAtlas** asset.
-Just setup a new Label component and drag the **LabelAtlas** asset to the **Font** property of the Label component.
+Just setup a new Label component and drag the **LabelAtlas** asset to the **font** property of the Label component.
 Please refer to the [Label Component](../ui-system/components/editor/label.md) documentation for details.